-SEA recommends a few ideas to tenants to ensure successful collaboration and realization of their brands professional design lighting design
+SEA recommends a few ideas to tenants to ensure successful collaboration and realization of their brands.

 Location, location!
 Again, understanding the context your design will exist in, and the type it is, is critical.
-For example, is your design an in-line facility?
+For example, is your designanin-line facility?
 Corner location?
 Free-standing?
 Partially free-standing?
 Or unique operation?
 Each particular type will have its own impact on SEA base building design, signage, lighting, HVAC, utility connections, sightlines, etc.